adam-herrala-bricker/SDT-buddy/README.md

 - **IMPORTANT:** Row number must be unique for every trial, otherwise the application may not function correctly.
 Single entry mode will force this, but bulk entry may not.

-Note also that this app is **not** recommended for use in research applications.
+Note also that **under no circumstances** should this be used in research applications.
 I designed it only as a pedagogical tool for my psychophysics course at the University of Turku—something students can use to quickly check whether their analysis pipelines are outputting the correct results.